victorcp91/trainerapp/documentation.md

 # TrainerApp Documentation

-This document provides an overview of the TrainerApp application's functionality, screen by screen, followed by the planned data structures for its backend.
+This document provides an overview of the TrainerApp application's functionality, screen by screen, followed by the planned data structures for its backend, focusing on aspects relevant for database design.

 ## Application Functionality Overview